This game is based on a famous nursery rhyme.

 Immediate Preparation (3-5 minutes).

-1. If possible, arrange the game participants in a semi-circle in front of the board.
+1. If possible, arrange the game participants so that they are sitting or standing in a semi-circle in front of the board.

 2. Write on the board and say the following demonstration sentence: